- Louisiana Medicaid expansion (Healthy Louisiana) took effect June 1, 2016

 Who is eligible for Medicaid in Louisiana?

 Depending on the reason for eligibility, low-income Louisiana residents can qualify for Medicaid based on income alone, or a combination of income and assets.
-Eligibility is based only on household income for children, pregnant women, parents of minor children, and childless adults up to age 64 (income limits are different for each of those groups).
+Eligibility is based only on household income for children, people who are pregnant or postpartum (this now extends for a year after the baby’s birth), parents of minor children, and childless adults up to age 64 (income limits are different for each of those groups).
 But for the aged, blind, and disabled, eligibility rules are more stringent, with both income limits and asset limits.

 What is the maximum income for Medicaid in Louisiana?